Astro Directory

 I was born and raised in Colorado.
 I grew up in a tiny, tiny town called Paonia, which is about halfway between Aspen and Telluride.

-I attended University of Colorado at Boulder for my undergraduate education, earning my B.A. in Astrophyics (and incidentally graduating as departmental valedictorian).
+I attended the University of Colorado at Boulder for my undergraduate education, earning my B.A. in Astrophysics (and graduating as departmental valedictorian).

-For my graduate work I studied under Professor Steve Eikenberry at the University of Florida, where I specialized in IR instrumentation (particularly image slicers).
-Science-wise I work on Galactic Center science by trying to tease out population studies in spite of the staggering amount of reddening present.
+I studied under Professor Steve Eikenberry for my graduate work at the University of Florida, where I specialized in IR instrumentation (particularly image slicers).
+I work on Galactic Center science by trying to tease out population studies despite the staggering amount of reddening present.
 I use (but without claiming to be an expert in) Bayesian analysis to generate the finest-grained extinction maps ever developed in the Galactic Center region.